 Dafydd has asked if you could pass him a box of games which is on the top of the wardrobe in his bedroom.
 He says he had stood on a chair to try to get it himself but could not reach it.
+For use by qualification assessors

-- 1. What are the risks involved in this situation? - 2.
-What actions do you take?
+1. What are the risks involved in this situation?

+2. What actions do you take?

-7.5 Emergency First Aid
+7.5 Emergency first aid